 View Curriculum Vitae

-Mariela Olivares is an Assistant Professor of Law at Howard University School of Law.
+Mariela Olivares is an Associate Professor of Law at Howard University School of Law.
 She teaches Torts, Immigration Law, Family Law, and a seminar on Domestic Violence Law.
 Professor Olivares has taught at the Catholic University of America Columbus School of Law and was a fellow at Georgetown University Law Center.
 Her professional and scholarly interests include the intersection of family law, domestic violence and immigration law and policy, including access to justice for immigrants and limited-English proficient populations.

 Professor Olivares clerked on the Supreme Court of Texas.
 She received her LLM in Advocacy with Distinction from Georgetown and graduated from the University of Michigan Law School where she was a Clarence Darrow Scholar and the Executive Editor of the Michigan Law Review.
 Professor Olivares graduated Phi Beta Kappa from the University of Texas-Austin with highest honors and special honors with degrees in Plan II Honors and Spanish Literature.

 Professor Olivares is a member of the D.C.
 Bar and Texas Bar.

 updated: August 25, 2014